 - Setting High Expectations for Suppliers and Contractors – Supplier will not knowingly use suppliers or contractors who operate unethically or who violate applicable laws.
 (Page 29) Supplier will promote the implementation of the principles set forth in this Expectations of Suppliers document with its own suppliers.

 - Combating Corruption and Bribery – Supplier will conduct business in compliance with the principles set forth in the Convention for Combating Bribery of Foreign Public Officials in International Business Transactions, signed in Paris on December 17, 1997, the United States Foreign Corrupt Practices Act, and other applicable anti-corruption conventions, laws and regulations.
 Supplier will not offer, promise or give any improper advantage to a public official (or a third party) to cause the official to act or refrain from acting in relation to the performance of their official duties.
 This applies regardless of whether the advantage is offered directly or through an intermediary.
 (Page 32)

 Labor and Human Rights

 - Advancing Respect for Human Rights – Supplier will conduct its business consistent with the human rights philosophy expressed in the Universal Declaration of Human Rights and the International Labour Organization Declaration on Fundamental Principles and Rights at Work.
-These principles require that supplier:
+(Page 10) These principles require that supplier:

 Health, Safety and Environment

-- Inclusive business model - As a part of our continuing commitment to sustainable development in these communities, we expect our suppliers to share our goal of promoting an inclusive business model.
-We encourage suppliers to source goods and services locally and from diverse companies and to promote development of sub-suppliers through capacity building.
-This approach both stimulates local economic development and creates long-lasting benefits to communities.
+- Supporting Social Sustainability - As set out in our Code and our SPIRIT Values, ConocoPhillips is a good neighbor and citizen in the communities where we operate.
+Supplier is expected to share our goal of promoting an inclusive business model.
+Supplier should source goods and services locally and from diverse companies and promote development of sub-suppliers through capacity building in order to stimulate local economic development and create long-lasting benefits to communities.